- Home

 Education, journalism, law, politics, social work

-Congratulations to the Year 11 students on achieving 52% grades 9-4.
+Congratulations to the Year 11 students on achieving

 Congratulations to the Year 11 students on achieving 86% grades 9-4.

-At key stage 3 pupils will be set homework every other week and are expected to take around 30 minutes to complete this work.
+At key stage 3 pupils will be set homework every week and are expected to take around 30 minutes to complete this work.

-At Key Stage 4 pupils will be set homework every other week and are expected to take around 1 hour to complete this work.
+At Key Stage 4 pupils will be set homework every week and are expected to take around 1 hour to complete this work.